 We can put you in contact with organisations who specialise in providing support to children who are grieving as well as their parents.

-See below our Useful contacts section which includes details of a number or organisations which can help with the support of children who are bereaved and support for those affected by the death of a child in any way.
+See our useful contacts section which includes details of a number or organisations which can help with the support of children who are bereaved and support for those affected by the death of a child in any way.

-Also see the link below to Taking children to funerals for a very short but helpful guide for adults wanting to know how best to answer children's questions in the funeral section of this site.
+Also see our short guide to taking children to funerals for people wanting to know how best to answer children's questions.